edk0/spy/README.md

 `spy` stands for “<b>s</b>tream <b>py</b>thon”.
 It's a CLI for python that chains fragments of code together.

 **spy is unreleased software**.
-You can install it if you want (at the time of writing, you'll need to grab development versions of clize and sigtools too), but please don't expect reliability or stability—I'll make a release when I have those things.
+You can install it if you want, but please don't expect reliability or stability—I'll make a release when I have those things.
 In particular, support for Python versions older than 3.4 relies on a huge hack.

-Python 2 is not supported at all, and might never be.
+spy is compatible with Python 3.2 and newer, and is currently tested on CPython 3.2, 3.3 and 3.4, and PyPy3 2.3.1.
+It is not compatible with Python 2.

 ## Introduction